DenisGorbachev/scenarios/data/books/checkmytrades.md

 # CheckMyTrades

-CheckMyTrades is an app where smart investors choose profitable traders to manage their capital.
+CheckMyTrades is a directory where you can find a profitable trader to manage your capital.

 * When investor visits the main page, he sees a list of traders.
 * When investor clicks on a trader, he sees his trading history & performance metrics (profit, drawdown, etc...).